Skip to main content

 transitions.previousAgents.nameFilter by previous agents["Marsha Mellow"]

-transitions.previousQueue.nameFilter by previous queues["Support S2"]
+transitions.previousQueue.nameFilter by previous queue name["Support S2"]

-transitions.previousRingGroup.nameFilter by previous ring groups["1015"]
+transitions.previousRingGroup.nameFilter by previous ring group name["Sales Ring Group"]

 transitions.queue.nameFilter by queue name["Support S1"]

-transitions.ringGroup.nameFilter by ring group name["1011"]
+transitions.ringGroup.nameFilter by ring group name["Sales Ring Group"]

 Filter Format